- 1 package devil's food cake mix (regular size)

 - Pour into three greased and floured 9-in. round baking pans.
 Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For ganache, place chocolate chips in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chocolate; whisk until smooth.
 Whisk in butter.
 Chill until mixture reaches spreading consistency, stirring occasionally.

 - For raspberry cream, mash and strain raspberries, reserving juice; discard seeds.
 In a small saucepan, combine sugar and cornstarch; stir in raspberry juice.
 Bring to a boil, cook and stir over low heat for 1-2 minutes or until thickened.
 Place in a bowl; chill for 30 minutes.
 Fold in whipped cream.

 - Place one cake layer on a serving plate; spread with half of the ganache.
 Top with second cake layer and the raspberry cream.
 Top with remaining cake layer; spread with remaining ganache.
 Store in the refrigerator.
+Top with raspberries, mint and confectioners' sugar.
 Yield: 12 servings.

 Reviews forRaspberry Fudge Torte

 "Awesome tasting cake.
 Gives a great presentation.
 I just used the the mashed raspberries in the filling.
 It is somewhat time consuming but totally worth it."

 "The recipe never really said what you would do with the mashed rasperries, it just mentioned the juice...I added them into the cornstarch mixture which I later folded into the whipped cream.I substituted strawberries as we prefer them but it turned out to be a beautiful cake.Did anyone else do something different with the mashed berries?It is time consuming, but worth it!!!Gladi"